SirSwish/UC-MapPainter/README.md

 - **Save Maps**: Save maps back to .iam format for use in the Urban Chaos game.

 ## Getting Started
 To get started with UC-MapPainter, simply clone the repository and build the application.
 You will also need to download the Textures and Map folder and place them in the same directory as your EXE.
+These are located in the Release Zip file.

 1. Clone the repository
-2. Build and run the application
+2. Build the application
+3. Move the Textures and Map folder from the release Zip to your EXE directory.
+4. Run the application

 ## Usage
 - **Create New Map**: Select "New Map" from the File menu to generate a blank map.
 You will be prompted to select a world (style) for the map.
 Choose carefully, as this selection will be locked.